averbis/IRuta/notebooks/ruta-training/Chapter 4 - Endpoint in clinical trails/README.md

-# Unit 1 - Endpoints in clinical trails
+# Chapter 4 - Endpoints in clinical trails

 The goal of this unit is to create an prototypical application for extracting endpoint information from pubmed abstracts about clinical trials.
 Further information about clinical endpoints in general